-Classification Target Training Hours New hire training New hires (some 1,200 persons/year) 8 hours and more Special training Those subject to special training (39 types) 16 hours and more Mandatory safety training All employees Regular On-site employees (some 28,000 persons) 6 hours and more per quarter (iaining training Supervisors On-site supervisors (some 1,300 persons) 16 hours and more per year Training on operational changes Workers other than daily workers whose duty is changed 2 hours and more Competency/ Specialize ed training Productive maintenance/ logistics staff, senior staff, etc. (some 3,350 persons) About 8 hours a day training Competency-based training Safety managers, safety promoters, etc. (some 400 persons) Up to 2 nights and 3 days Psychological Psychological safety counseling and counseling Employees, employee families, suppliers, etc. (some 1,470 persons) About 1 hour each
+Classification Target Training Hours New hire training New hires (some 1,200 persons/year) 8 hours and more Those subject to special training (39 types) 16 hours and more Mandatory safety All employees training Supervisors On-site employees (some 28,000 persons) 6 hours and more per quarter On-site supervisors (some 1,300 persons) 16 hours and more per year Training on operational changes Workers other than daily workers whose duty is changed 2 hours and more Competency/ specialized Specialized training Productive maintenance/ logistics staff, senior staff, etc. (some 3,350 persons) About 8 hours a day training Competency-based training Safety managers, safety promoters, etc. (some 400 persons) Up to 2 nights and 3 days Psychological Psychological safety counseling and counseling training Employees, employee families, suppliers, etc. (some 1,470 persons) About 1 hour each

-Based on Ulsan Plantc
+\ Based on Ulsan Plantc